adonisjs/lucid.adonisjs.com/content/docs/models/introduction.md

 ### primaryKey

-Define a custom primary key (defaults to id).
+Define a custom primary key (defaults to `id`).
 Setting the `primaryKey` on the model doesn't modify the database.
-Here, you are just telling Lucid to consider id as the unique value for each row.
+Here, you are just telling Lucid to consider `email` as the unique value for each row.

 ```ts
 class User extends Basemodel {